Solirius-QE/Quality-Engineering-Learning-Hub/grade-1.md

 |[Accessibility Fundamentals Overview](https://www.w3.org/WAI/fundamentals/)|📚 Reading| 1hr|

 ## Foundation Web Automation UI Testing
+We suggest that you explore beginner-friendly tools known as low-code platforms.
+These platforms often come in the form of browser extensions.
+They allow you to easily record and replay your tests, helping you grasp the basics of test automation.
+As you become more familiar with these concepts, transitioning to more advanced coded frameworks will feel smoother.
+However, if you already feel confident using a programming language, feel free to jump right into coded frameworks.
 | Course | Type of course | avg.
 Training Time Required |
 | ------ | ------ | ---- |
 | **Low-code platforms**| | |